matejkonicek/random_letters/README.md

 3. Build and run the `random-letters` project.
 4. Follow the prompts to specify the number of words and number of letters per word.
 5. Observe the randomly generated strings in the console.

+## License

+This project is released under the [Unlicense](UNLICENSE).
+You can use, copy, modify, and distribute this project for any purpose without any restrictions or conditions.